"And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb."Revelation 13:8

 - Muslims teach that the original Ka'aba building was built by Abraham and Ishmael and that this particular stone was part of it.

-- Non-Muslim history tells us that worship of black stones -- that supposedly fell down from heaven -- was very common in the Middle East from the very earliest times.
+- Non-Muslim history tells us that worship of black stone meteorites -- that supposedly fell down as gifts from heaven -- was very common in the Middle East from the very earliest times.
 In Acts 19, for example, pagan craftsmen stirred up an angry mob because they were losing business as people turned to Christianity from idol worship.
 In quieting the mob, the town clerk began his speech by saying: "Ye men of Ephesus, what man is there that knoweth not how that the city of the Ephesians is a worshipper of the great goddess Diana, and of the image which fell down from Jupiter?"
 (Acts 19:35) Here we see that this black stone is referred to as an image.

 - Ephesus and Mecca were not unique; dozens of Middle Eastern communities had temples that enshrined black stones (images) that supposedly fell down from heaven.